-The Time Path Indicator is found only in the Secondary Control Room.
-The Time Path Indicator uses the Interstitial Antenna to collect data from the Vortex.
-With the aid of the Vector Tracker, the Time Path Indicator can can scan the time curve (aka wormhole) and track the position and course of other "nearby" Time Travel Capsules in the Vortex via their disturbances.
-It can also be used to track and follow other objects and vessels traveling in the same time track. (aka wormhole) It does not provide enough information to identify the type of timeship detected.
-A quick transference jump can be used to lose anyone tracking a TARDIS.
+The Time Path Detector is found only in the Secondary Control Room.
+The Time Path Detector uses the Interstitial Antenna to collect data from the Vortex.
+With the aid of the Vector Tracker, the Time Path Detector can scan the time curve (aka wormhole) and track the position and course of other "nearby" Time Travel Capsules in the Vortex via their disturbances.
+It can also be used to track and follow other objects and vessels travelling in the same time track. (aka wormhole) It does not provide enough information to identify the type of timeship detected but can be used to predict the destination and ETA of the timeship.
+A quick transference jump can sometimes be used to lose anyone tracking a TARDIS.

-Using this display as a guide, a TARDIS can "pulled alongside" another Time Ship in its time curve.
+The detector can allow the operator to detect the cross-tracing of another time ship on the timespace axis.
+If this occurs an emergency rematerialization can prevent the other timeships wash from destroying the TARDIS.
+Using this display as a guide, a TARDIS can be safely "pulled alongside" another Time Ship in its time curve.
 This will cause the Vortex shields of the two ships to begin jamming each other and eventually the sub-neutron circuits of one (or both) ships shields will fail.

 The following color code is used: